-qutip.solver.Result The results of the simulation run, with the following attributes:
+HEOMResult The results of the simulation run, with the following important attributes:

-- times: the times t (i.e. the tlist). - states: the system state at each time t (only available if e_ops was None or if the solver option store_states was set to True). - ado_states: the full ADO state at each time (only available if ado_return was set to True).
+- times: the times t (i.e. the tlist). - states: the system state at each time t (only available if e_ops was None or if the solver option store_states was set to True). - ado_states: the full ADO state at each time (only available if the results option ado_return was set to True).
 Each element is an instance of HierarchyADOsState.
-The state of a particular ADO may be extracted from result.ado_states[i] by calling extract. - expect: the value of each e_ops at time t (only available if e_ops were given).
-If e_ops was passed as a dictionary, then expect will be a dictionary with the same keys as e_ops and values giving the list of outcomes for the corresponding key.
+The state of a particular ADO may be extracted from result.ado_states[i] by calling extract. - expect: a list containing the values of each e_ops at time t. - e_data: a dictionary containing the values of each e_ops at tme t.
+The keys are those given by e_ops if it was a dict, otherwise they are the indexes of the supplied e_ops.